-As a Java application, the system runs on virtually any system that can run Java Enterprise Edition.
-At the core is the Spring platform, providing the ability to modularize functionality, such as versioning, security, and rules.
-Alfresco Community Edition uses scripting to simplify adding new functionality and developing new programming interfaces.
-This portion of the architecture is known as web scripts and can be used for both data and presentation services.
+The Alfresco Community Edition system is implemented in Java, which means that it can run on most servers that can run the Java Standard Edition.
+The platform components have been implemented using the Spring framework, which provides the ability to modularize functionality, such as versioning, security, and rules.
+The platform provides a scripting environment to simplify adding new functionality and developing new programming interfaces.
+This portion of the architecture is known as Web Scripts and can be used for both data and presentation services.
 The lightweight architecture is easy to download, install, and deploy.

-There are many ways to deploy, however most deployments follow a general pattern.
 Ultimately, Alfresco Community Edition is used to implement ECM solutions, such as document management and records management.
 There can also be elements of collaboration and search across these solutions.

 Alfresco Community Edition offers a web-based client called Alfresco Share, built entirely with the web script technology.
 Share provides content management capabilities with simple user interfaces, tools to search and browse the repository, content such as thumbnails and associated metadata, previews, and a set of collaboration tools such as wikis and discussions.
 Share is organized as a set of sites that can be used as a meeting place for collaboration.
-It's a web-based application that can be run on a different server to the server that runs the repository, providing opportunities to increase scale and performance.
+It's a web-based application that can be run on a different server to the server that runs the platform with repository, providing opportunities to increase scale and performance.

 The content application server comprises a content repository and value-added services for building solutions.

-- Content services (transformation, tagging, metadata extraction)
+- Content services (node management, transformation, tagging, metadata extraction)

 - Control services (workflow, records management, change sets)

-- Collaboration services (social graph, activities, wiki)
+- Collaboration services (calendar, activities, wiki)

 Clients communicate with the content application server and its services through numerous supported protocols.
 HTTP and SOAP offer programmatic access while FTP, WebDAV, IMAP, and Microsoft SharePoint protocols offer application access.